Eebru-gzy/DevOps-Docs/proj-8/proj-8.md

 * Unmounting the Apache's web servers log files is necessary to be able to read individual traffic accesses to the web servers from the Load Balancer server.

-* I unmounted the the log files on both web servers like so: `sudo umount /var/log/htpd` and I also remove their entry from the `/etc/fstab` file.
+* I unmounted the log files on both web servers like so: `sudo umount /var/log/htpd` and I also remove their entry from the `/etc/fstab` file.

 ## Reading the traffics from the Web Servers
 * I ran `sudo tail -f /var/log/httpd/access_log` on each of the web servers, this enabled me to read  new entries into the `access_log` file as they are entering.

-* I realoaded the load balancer's public DNS in the browser, and I can see entries in the web servers' log files.
-This imply that traffics from the load balancer is getting to the web servers.
+* I reloaded the load balancer's public DNS in the browser, and I can see entries in the web servers' log files.
+This implies that traffic from the load balancer are getting to the web servers.

 # **Configuring local DNS Resolution**

-* The Domain Name System server is a service that converts (resolution) public IPs of server on the internet to their respective names, it is like a global database of names and IPs od servers on the internet.
+* The Domain Name System server is a service that converts (resolution) public IPs of server on the internet to their respective names, it is like a global database of names and IPs of servers on the internet.

-* We can also do a DNS resolution locally on our servers, such we can reference servers by names and not their IPs, I implemented that by editing the `/etc/hosts` file and adding the following to the file:
+* We can also do a DNS resolution locally on our servers, as such we can reference servers by names and not their IPs, I implemented that by editing the `/etc/hosts` file and adding the following to the file:

 ```
 <WebServer1-Private-IP-Address> Web1
 <WebServer2-Private-IP-Address> Web2
 ```

-* I now edited config for load balancing located at at `/etc/apache2/sites-available/000-default.conf` and change the IPs for the servers to their names specified in `/etc/hosts`.
+* I edited config for load balancing located at `/etc/apache2/sites-available/000-default.conf` and change the IPs for the servers to their respective names specified in `/etc/hosts`.

 ```
 BalancerMember http://Web1:80 loadfactor=5 timeout=1